Dundee and Perth Railway: Dreams of going on to Aberdeen

 In 1847 the directors announced that they had concluded a lease of the Dundee and Arbroath Railway; a new connecting line at Dundee was to be built between the two lines.
 The D&PR would guarantee an 8% return on the £66,666 cost of building a linking line across the north side of Dundee and the construction of a central station.
-The lease was authorised by the Dundee and Arbroath Railway Lease Act 1848 (11 & 12 Vict. c. cliv) of 14 August 1848 and the link line was authorised by the Dundee and Perth Railway (Dundee Junction) Act 1848 (11 & 12 Vict. c. lii) on 31 August; the latter act also renamed the company the Dundee and Perth and Aberdeen Railway Junction (DPARJ).
+The lease was authorised by the Dundee and Arbroath Railway Lease Act 1848 (11 & 12 Vict. c. cliv) of 14 August 1848 and the link line was authorised by the Dundee and Perth Railway (Dundee Junction) Act 1848 (11 & 12 Vict. c. lii) on 31 August and the Dundee and Arbroath Railway (Dundee Junction) Act 1848 (11 & 12 Vict. c. cxxix); the former act also renamed the company the Dundee and Perth and Aberdeen Railway Junction (DPARJ).
 The cumbersome title was explained by the fact that the Dundee and Arbroath line had powers to connect to the Arbroath and Forfar line which was being taken over by the Aberdeen Railway: the lease would connect Perth and Dundee with the Aberdeen Railway.

 At the end of December 1848 work had begun on the temporary station at Princes Street; there was pressure now from the SCR to connect to their joint station, but the D&PR said that "the Perth branch" had already cost much more than they had expected, and they could not afford to proceed immediately with the extension from Princes Street to the joint station.

 On 16 February 1849 Captain Simmons of the Board of Trade inspected the Tay bridge; it was constructed of laminated timber arches with an opening swing bridge section.
 Although he remarked that the bridge deflected excessively under load, the section of line opened on 1 March 1849.

 There continued to be wrangling over the connecting line, and part of the problem was the levels of the approaching line compared with the SCR line.
 However, this was eventually resolved and the D&PR finally reached the SCR; the trains passed the joint station southwards past the point of junction, and then reversed into the station.